leannhuang/Custom_Vision_lib_for_Nvidia_Deepstream/README.md

 # custom-vision-parser-lib-for-nvidia-deepstream
-The goal of this repo is to be able to generate the custom vision parser libary automatically according to your CUDA version and Deepstream Version
+The goal of this repo is to be able to generate the custom vision parser library automatically according to your CUDA version and Deepstream Version

-[!note] The parser lib should be able to be generated under the situation that the Nivia deepstream dictories naming rules for the new version haven't changed.
-If the dictories of the Nvidia deepstream have changed, you can go to the Dockerfile directly to change the base image and corresponding directory to compile the parser lib
+[!note] The parser lib should be able to be generated under the situation that the Nvidia deepstream directories naming rules for the new version don’t change.
+If the directories of the Nvidia deepstream have changed, you can reference the Dockerfile directly to change the base image and corresponding directory to compile the parser lib.

 ## Content